ThatCoolCoder/foss-rcas/README.md

     - Electrics simulation
         - At low throttle settings, the prop feels more resistance than when it is at zero throttle
             - test scenario: fly at full throttle, cut the power, prop might briefly slow to below blur speed but then it speeds up again.
+            - cause: faulty torque calculation, resistance would theroretically be infinity in this case in BrushlessMotor.
         - Motors might be recharging the battery or doing weird things when they freewheel
         - Add some sort of resistance from the motor when it's not powering, otherwise props spin forever
         - Check anticlockwise physics is working as intended